LazaUK/AOAI-APIM-AIGateway/README.md

     )
     return response
 ```
-10. When using SDK interface, instead of getting 429 errors you may notice throttling being enforced by API-M, because of our TPM limit policy.
+10. When using SDK interface, instead of getting 429 errors you may notice throttling being enforced by API-M, because of our TPM limit policy:
 ``` JSON
 Run # 0 completed in 45.82 seconds
 Consumed tokens: 55